 To find out if you’re eligible for a scholarship and to apply, you can visit the relevant scholarship body:

 - the Royal Society of Chemistry(opens in new window) (chemistry)

 - BCS The Chartered Institute for IT(opens in new window) (computing)

 - the Institute of Mathematics and its Applications(opens in new window) (maths)

 - the Institute of Physics(opens in new window) (physics)

-You may be eligible for a training bursary of £9,000 if you’re on a secondary maths or physics course leading to ‘qualified teacher status’ (QTS).
+You may be eligible for a bursary of £9,000(opens in new window) if you do a secondary maths or physics course that leads to ‘qualified teacher status’ (QTS).

-You may also be eligible if you’re studying an opt-in QTS course in secondary undergraduate computing, languages, mathematics or physics.
+You may also be eligible if you do an opt-in QTS course in secondary computing, languages, mathematics or physics.
 This is where you start a standard undergraduate degree but then opt-in to initial teacher training to get QTS.